m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 File Systems

+A file system is a way of organizing data on a storage device, such as a hard drive, flash drive, or solid-state drive.
+It provides a way to store, access, and manage files, which are collections of data that can be accessed individually.
+File systems in embedded systems are typically lightweight and optimized for efficiency, considering the limited resources and specific requirements of embedded devices.
+They often employ simpler file structures and data structures compared to desktop or server file systems.

 - [🔘 Flash filesystems](https://hugh712.gitbooks.io/embeddedsystem/content/flash_filesystems.html)
 - [🔘 Block filesystems](https://hugh712.gitbooks.io/embeddedsystem/content/block_filesystems.html)
 - [🔘 Understanding the UBI File System in Embedded Devices](https://serhack.me/articles/understanding-ubi-file-system-embedded-devices-reolink/)